sveinbjornt/Platypus/Documentation/Documentation.md

 Platypus uses <a href="https://sparkle-project.org">Sparkle</a> for updates.
 You can update to the latest version by selecting **Check for updates...** in the application menu.
 Future releases may or may not break your saved profiles.
 Consult the version change log for details.

-An Appcast RSS XML file is available [here](http://sveinbjorn.org/files/appcasts/PlatypusAppcast.xml).
+An AppCast XML file is available [here](http://sveinbjorn.org/files/appcasts/PlatypusAppcast.xml).

 To get the absolutely latest development version of Platypus, you can check out the source repository on [GitHub](http://github.com/sveinbjornt/Platypus).